Jet creation in post-AGB binaries: the circum-companion accretion disc around BD+46$^{\circ}$442

 {Instituut voor Sterrenkunde (IvS), KU Leuven, Celestijnenlaan 200D, B-3001 Leuven, Belgium\\ \and Department of Physics \& Astronomy, Macquarie University, Sydney, NSW 2109, Australia \and Astronomy, Astrophysics and Astrophotonics Research Centre, Macquarie University, Sydney, NSW 2109, Australia }

 \authorrunning{Bollen et al.}

 \abstract {} {We aim at describing and understanding binary interaction processes in systems with very evolved companions.
-Here, we focus on understanding the origin and determining the properties of the high-velocity outflow observed in one such system.} {We present a quantitative analysis of \bd, a post-AGB binary which shows active mass transfer that leads to the creation of a disk-driven outflow or jet.
+Here, we focus on understanding the origin and determining the properties of the high-velocity outflow observed in one such system.} {We present a quantitative analysis of \bd, a post-AGB binary that shows active mass transfer that leads to the creation of a disk-driven outflow or jet.
 We obtained high-resolution optical spectra from the HERMES spectrograph, mounted on the $1.2\,$m Flemish \textit{Mercator} Telescope.
-By performing a time-series analysis of the H$\alpha$ profile, we dissected the different components of the system.
+By performing a time-series analysis of the H$\alpha$ profile, we identified the different components of the system.
 We deduced the jet geometry by comparing the orbital phased data with our jet model.
 In order to image the accretion disk around the companion of \bd, we applied the technique of Doppler tomography.} {The orbital phase-dependent variations in the H$\alpha$ profile can be related to an accretion disk around the companion, from which a high-velocity outflow or jet is launched.
 Our model shows that there is a clear correlation between the inclination angle and the jet opening angle.